cristip73/MCP-email-server/README.md

   }
 }
 ```

+Save the file and restart Claude Desktop.
+That's it!
+Enjoy not having to write an email message by hand anymore.
+Just ask Claude to do it for you.

+If you have done all the steps correctly, you should see the email-server in the list of MCP servers in Claude Desktop > Settings > Developer Mode.
+If you didn't you will get an error message.
+Ask AI for help if you are unsure.

 IMPORTANT: Set the DEFAULT_ATTACHMENTS_FOLDER to a valid path on your system.

 IMPORTANT: Set the TIME_ZONE to your local timezone in GMT format.
 Eg: GMT+2, GMT-5, etc. Otherwise the date and time of the emails will be off, it is set to GMT+0 by default by Gmail.